wei3chen2/deep-learning-challenge/README.md

 ## Summary

-To sum up, this project used python libraries Pandas and scikit-learn to process and explore a CSV dataset containing funding record of 34,000 organizations that have received funding over the years.
-The neural network model is designed, trained, evaluated and optimized using deep learning libraries TensorFlow and Keras.
+To sum up, this project used python libraries `Pandas` and `scikit-learn` to process and explore a CSV dataset containing funding record of 34,000 organizations that have received funding over the years.
+The neural network model is designed, trained, evaluated and optimized using deep learning libraries `TensorFlow` and `Keras`.
 After adjustment and optimization, the finalized model has achieved great performance with a model loss of ”0.4450” and model accuracy of “0.8005”, which exceeded the target accuracy of ”0.75” by a significant margin.

 To solve the classification problem, some other recommended approach is to develop a single neural network model that can predict both a numeric and class label value from the same input, such as “OutputCodeClassifier”,“MultiOutputClassifier”, “ClassifierChain” and “OneVsRestClassifier”.
 These models can be used to solve multi-output classification problems where each sample has multiple target labels that are mutually exclusive.